genchsusu/terraform-playgroud/infrastructure/aws/eks/README.md

 Please create `.auto.tfvars` and modify `makefile`

-If you want to store you `terraform.tfstate` in S3, please turn it on in `maain.tf`
+If you want to store you `terraform.tfstate` in S3, please turn it on in `main.tf`

 Then run